 The first community workshop was held on Monday, May 9, 2016 in the Executive Board Room at the Centre at Sycamore Plaza.
 The second community workshop was held on Tuesday August 2, 2016 in the Executive Board Room at the Centre at Sycamore Plaza.
 Despite notifications for both of these community workshops, no members of the public or persons representing interested agencies attended the workshops.
-The HMP was also placed on the agenda for the August 9, 2016 City Council meeting.
+The HMP was also placed on the agenda for the August 9, 2016 and April 24, 2018 City Council meetings.